-In November and December 2023 John A. Lane will repeat his series of lectures about the history of printing types.
-The course will be taught in the classroom at the Museum Plantin-Moretus in Antwerp, but international students can participate remotely via Zoom, synchronously (in real time).
+In February and March 2024 John A. Lane will repeat his series of lectures about the history of printing types.
+The course will be taught in the classroom at Museum Plantin-Moretus in Antwerp, but international students can participate remotely via Zoom, synchronously (in real time).

 These lectures discuss the influence of manuscript and engraved letterforms on the form of printing types from the introduction of European movable type to the digital era, and the evolution of typographic letterforms.

 They centre on the Latin alphabet in its most important forms: gothic and especially roman and italic, including sans-serif, but touch on non-Latin types.
 They present the types in the historical context of the manufacturing technology, economic and cultural factors, politics and historical artistic styles (renaissance, baroque, neoclassical, modernist, etc.).